PennyLaneAI/pennylane/doc/development/adding_operators.rst

   might have a hardcoded implementation, *or* it may refer to one of the numerical representations of the operator (such as :meth:`.Operator.matrix`).

-- If the device does not support for an operation, PennyLane will automatically decompose the gate using :meth:`.Operator.decomposition`.
+- If the device does not support an operation, PennyLane will automatically decompose the gate using :meth:`.Operator.decomposition`.

 .. code-block:: python